-- For all women: Pap tests and pelvic exams are covered once every 24 months - If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months testing that is covered once every 5 years.
+- For all women: Pap tests and pelvic exams are covered once every 24 months - If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months

-There is no coinsurance, copay, or deductible for Medicare-covered preventive Pap and pelvic exams.
+There is no coinsurance. copay, or deductible for Medicare-covered preventive Pap and pelvic exams.

-What you must pay when Services that are covered for you you get these services Chiropractic services Covered services include: \$20 copay for each Medicare-covered We cover only manual manipulation of the spine to correct chiropractic services visit. subluxation
+What you must pay when you get these services \$20 copay for each Medicare-covered chiropractic services visit.

-🔵 Colorectal cancer screening
+Colorectal cancer screening